vmware/vic-product/docs/user_doc/vic_cloud_admin/logging_in_MP.md

 **Prerequisites**

 - You or the vSphere administrator deployed and initialized the vSphere Integrated Containers appliance.
-- You have a vCenter Server Single Sign-On user account with vSphere administrator privileges, or a user account that has been granted the cloud administrator, DevOps administrator, developer, or viewer role in vSphere Integrated Containers.
+- You have a vCenter Server Single Sign-On user account with vSphere administrator privileges, or a user account that has been granted the Management Portal Administrator, DevOps administrator, developer, or viewer role in vSphere Integrated Containers.

 **Procedure**